 Acknowledging and Investigating Thought Patterns

 Cognitive behavioural therapy explores why you feel the way you do about certain situations.
 The first stages of your treatment will be discussions about when you feel anxious.
-Your therapist and yourself will work to acknowledge the thoughts and behaviours that are problematic and why you react that way.
+Your therapist (our clinical psychologist Oxford) and yourself will work to acknowledge the thoughts and behaviours that are problematic and why you react that way.

 Responding Rather Than Reacting